 Address Extraction interaction has been developed for identifying addresses from the users’ responses.
-Also, the functionality allows you to ask users to share their location.
+End-users can either enter their address manually or share device location.

 - Click Add new interaction/plugin

 - Specify the interaction name, e.g. ‘Address Extraction’

 - (Optional) Tick Highlight Extracted data in chat for a better user experience

 - Click the Add button to add the interaction to the bot’s structure: